ntanej3/CityTrafficSimulator/README.md

 ![Sample Table](https://github.com/nmwolf/Final_Project/blob/master/imgs/sample-results.png)

-The top location for pedstrian traffic is located at the node located at lat-long (8, 4)
+In this case, the top location for pedstrian traffic is located at the node located at lat-long (8, 4)

 Each row represents one simuluation of *n* pedestrians (in this case, 4), on a city grid of a size *k*, here 10.